-These difficulties arise away from equilibrium, when current flows, and the law of mass action is applied to a non-equilibrium situation, different from the systems considered when the law was originally derived.
+Violations of current continuity arise away from equilibrium, when current flows, and the law of mass action is applied to a non-equilibrium situation, different from the systems considered when the law was originally derived.
 Non-equilibrium systems are important.
 Almost all of biology occurs away from equilibrium.
 Almost all devices of our technology function away from equilibrium.